One of the challenges of moving is finding a new church home. Whether it’s the music or what the pastor preached about, it’s a difficult decision.

 Think about what gifts you can give this Christmas season!
 Think outside the box.
 Things money can’t buy!

-Prayer: Dear Lord, all the love in the universe was wrapped up in Jesus at Christmas.
-The best gift ever.
-Thank you.
+Lord, for all the love in the universe wrapped up in Jesus, we thank you.
+In His name.
 Amen.